smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.1 to 8.0/index.md

 This updated `OnResetTimeout` RPC can be used across all interfaces for all request functions.

-The parameters in the notification have also changed.
+The parameters in the notification have also changed:

-The parameter `requestID` is used instead of `appID` to identify which specific request should have its timeout extended.
+- The parameter `requestID` is used instead of `appID` to identify which specific request should have its timeout extended.

-The parameter `methodName` should include the interface name and the RPC.
+- The parameter `methodName` should include the interface name and the RPC.
 For example: `”TTS.Speak”`.

-The parameter `resetPeriod` allows the HMI to specify how long Core should delay the application request’s timeout.
+- The parameter `resetPeriod` allows the HMI to specify how long Core should delay the application request’s timeout.

 ```